Skew product Smale endomorphisms over countable shifts of finite type: General Skew Products over Countable--to--1 Endomorphisms.

 where the map

-is injective and continuous for every $y \in Y$; we denote the map $Y\ni y \mapsto g(x, y)$ also by $g_x(y)$.
-Assume that the base map $f:X \to X$ is at most countable-to-1, and that the dynamics of $f$ is modeled by a 1-sided Markov shift on a countable alphabet $E$ with the matrix $A$ finitely irreducible, i.e there exists a surjective H\"older continuous map, called \textit{coding},
+is injective and continuous for every $y \in Y$.\ Denote the map $Y\ni y \mapsto g(x, y)$ also by $g_x(y)$.
+Assume $f:X \to X$ is at most countable-to-1, and its dynamics is modeled by a 1-sided Markov shift on a countable alphabet $E$ with the matrix $A$ finitely irreducible, i.e there exists a surjective H\"older continuous map, called \textit{coding},